silanglois/Process-SFG-data/README.md

 are located.
 You might be prompted to do it at start time, else simply use the "Set/change working directory" button on the top left.

+> [!WARNING]
-Warning: at this time, only CSV files are supported.
+> At this time, only CSV files are supported.
 The columns must be labeled "Frame", "Wavelength" (in nanometers), and "Intensity" (see the example data).

 ![data sorting tab](/assets/data_sorting_tab.png)